-The key to taking Instagram-worthy food photos isn’t elaborate ingredients or a fancy camera with all the bells and whistles.
-In fact, it’s really just a few photography hacks, according to Lauren Cheong, professional food photographer and instructor at GTA Photography Classes.
+Turns out, the key to good food photos isn’t elaborate ingredients or a fancy camera with all the bells and whistles.
+It’s really just a few photography hacks, according to Lauren Cheong, professional food photographer and instructor at GTA Photography Classes.
 At a media event for Wonderful Pistachios, she clued us in on how to take better Instagram food photos with just a few simple tricks.
+(To make capturing the perfect food pic as easy as pie, we’re revisiting this interview from June 2018.)

 1. Think Like Goldilocks